An essential element of flight safety

 The ULDR provides:

-- Common requirements from ICAO and national CAAs, as well as aircraft Weight & Balance Manual, requirements applicable to ULD
+- Common regulatory requirements from ICAO and national CAAs, as well as aircraft Weight & Balance Manual, are applicable to ULD

-- Minimum standard specifications for designing and manufacturing ULDs that conform to IATA, ISO, SAE, and other national and international standards
+- Minimum standard specifications for designing, testing, performance, and manufacturing ULDs that conform to IATA, ISO, SAE, and other national and international standards

 - Training requirements and standards